 Your website’s performance needs to be at its best — no matter what device or connection the visitor uses.
 Unfortunately, there will always be cases where the site’s performance is subpar.
 One primary reason is unused CSS.
-You can learn more about this by watching a video on how to load your web page faster:
+You can learn more about this by watching a video on how to load your web page faster from Google Chrome Developers team.

 If you’re finding it challenging to see unused CSS on any page, you can follow these instructions from developers.